djicecream12/AstroSimulations/Solar_System_Sim/README.md

 # 🌌 Solar System Simulation

-This simulation models all major planets orbiting a central star in a scaled-down 2D solar system.
-It uses circular orbits and different angular speeds for each planet.
+This simulation models all eight planets orbiting the Sun in a scaled-down 3D solar system.
+It uses circular orbits and different angular speeds to match the orbits of each planet in real-time.
+Using arrow keys on the keyboard, you can increase or decrease the time (which adjusts the speeds of the planets).

 ---